Completing a Residency

 In some cases, the Service branches select medical students to a sponsored civilian residency training.
 When this occurs, the student is considered to be on Active Duty while working at a civilian hospital, and they will receive military pay and benefits.
 Note that this can extend the student’s service commitment period.

-Applying for Fellowships
+Applying For Fellowships

 Residents and staff physicians are authorized to apply for fellowships through the Joint Service Graduate Medical Education Selection Board (JSGMESB) utilizing the same application procedures to select residency training positions.
 The JSGMESB convenes in November every year to conduct the "Military Match” for fellowships.
 The number of Military Full-Time In Service (FTIS) and Civilian Full-Time Out Service (FTOS) fellowship opportunities are published based on the needs of the Army, Navy, and Air Force each year.